CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial4_tellingstories.md

 #### Troubleshooting
 Data type consistency - e.g. a column of numbers with one missing field -  is the most common problem bedeviling `joins` to a new table of data.
 Check your data twice before trying to join.
 QGIS also has some particularities importing quantitative data; if glitches arise, chances are it's not you, it's the program (so answers can be found online!)

-#### The fun part: finding and showing spatial stories with numbers on maps.
+### Cartography: finding and showing spatial stories with numbers on maps.

 QGIS has an immense array of tools to quickly change how your maps look; this will consequently shift the messages they communicate - and the clarity with which they do so.